 Work it as you would for regular egg pasta but not for too long

-Peel the potatoes and cut them into pieces; wash the Savoy cabbage leaves, drain them, and cut them into strips
+Peel the potatoes and cut them into pieces; wash the Savoy cabbage leaves, drain them and cut them into strips

-When the potatoes are cooked, add the pasta to the pot and cook until al dente, then drain it together with the vegetables
+When the potatoes are cooked, add the pasta to the pot and cook until al dente then drain it together with the vegetables

-Serve the pizzoccheri very hot
+Serve the pizzoccheri while hot

 --- TIPS